 Hike or run the southern half of the Lake Loop Trail, catching nearly-continuous lake views and beautiful sunsets at Fort Yargo State Park near Athens.

-Its close proximity to Atlanta and Athens make Fort Yargo State Park a popular hiking, mountain biking, fishing and camping destination.
-The park’s highlight is a large, 260 acre lake with a meandering shoreline that’s shaded by pine and deciduous trees and features a sandy, swimming beach.
-Circling the lake, the Lake Loop Trail stretches 7 miles, trekking through some of the park’s more popular areas, like the picnic pavilions and disc golf course.
-This out-and-back hike on the Lake Loop Trail travels through some of the park’s more remote and scenic areas and trails nearly level, making it equally great as a hike or trail run.
+Fort Yargo State Park is a popular hiking, trail running, mountain biking, fishing, and camping destination, thanks to its short drive from both Atlanta and Athens.
+The highlight of the park is a large, 260-acre lake with a meandering shoreline that’s shaded by pine and hardwood trees.
+Circling the lake, the Lake Loop Trail spans seven scenic miles.
+This out-and-back hike travels through some of the park’s more remote and scenic areas and runs nearly level, making it equally great as a beginner-friendly hike or ultra-scenic trail run.

-Fort Yargo Lake Loop Trail: the hike
+Fort Yargo Lake Loop: the hike

 33.966267, -83.736400 // N33 57.976 W83 44.184